2026 Program & Schedule

 Topic Description

 The wine industry is facing a perfect storm — shifting consumer habits, declining overall consumption, rising production costs, and a generation of younger drinkers who aren’t reaching for wine the way previous generations did.
 But not every producer is struggling.
-This panel brings together three wine producers who are rethinking how they grow, sell, and connect with customers in a challenging market.
+This panel brings together wine producers who are rethinking how they grow, sell, and connect with customers in a challenging market.
 From direct-to-consumer strategies to new product formats and unexpected partnerships, these producers are seeking opportunity rather than waiting for conditions to improve.

 Moderator